omareldahshoury/Hill-Climbing---/README.md

 # Code files
 For each algorithm type there is a .py code file i.e. "Hill_climbing_simple.py" and "Hill_climbing_steepest_descent.py".

 Run the desired .py file and the output will be written in the "results" directory.
-Results include distance covered for each iteration, execution time, and also the best found traverse sequence.
+Results include a text file contatining information such as the distance covered for each iteration, execution time, and also the best found traverse sequence.
+Also a plot depicting the relation between number of iterations and total distance covered.

 Sample output plot